 Once you have Bitcoin (BTC), you can exchange it for Ethereum (ETH) in loads of places.

 Here are just a few options:

 Coinbase Pro (previously GDAX) is the cheapest way to buy Ethereum (ETH) in the UK with a UK bank transfer.

-Coinbase Pro was the 1st major cryptocurrency exchange to accept GBP deposits through the UK Faster Payments Service (FPS).
+Coinbase Pro was the first major cryptocurrency exchange to accept GBP deposits through the UK Faster Payments Service (FPS).
 This means deposits to Coinbase Pro will usually be credited in less than an hour!

 On Coinbase Pro, you’re able to buy Ethereum (ETH) at the REAL market rate while paying barely any fees with GBP (max.
 0.25%).

 You can withdraw your Ethereum (ETH) from Coinbase Pro for free too.
-(Numerous other options force you to pay high withdrawal fees.)
+Numerous other options force you to pay high withdrawal fees.